Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Main results

 \section{Main results}

-The main result of this article is a rigorous interpretation of the expansion \eqref{f eq} that arises from the many-body fermionic dynamics.
-First, we present the model that we study.
-Secondly, we present our main result in Theorem \ref{theorem 1}.
-It contains an estimate in a weighted $\ell^\infty$ norm for the difference between the momentum distribution of the full dynamics, and the dynamics associated to the leading order $Q_t$ and $B_t$ terms.
-Finally, in Theorem \ref{corollary} we discuss the consequences of this estimate in the scaling regime \eqref{scaling}.
+The main result of this article is a rigorous interpretation of the expansion \eqref{F} that arises from the many-body fermionic dynamics.
+First, we present the model that we study and introduce particle-hole variables.
+Secondly, we present our first main result in Theorem \ref{theorem 1}.
+It contains an estimate in a weighted $\ell^\infty$ norm for the error of the momentum distribution of particles and holes.
+Thirdly, in Theorem \ref{corollary}, we discuss the consequences of this estimate in a precise scaling.
+Here, we extract the leading order terms and prove appropriate lower bounds.
+Finally, in Theorem \ref{thm3}, we go back to the momentum distribution $F_t (p)$.